dtaylor113/ocmui-devtools/README.md

 ## Setup

+1. Clone this repo!

 ### Chrome Browser

 1. Enter URL: chrome://extensions/.
 Click on "Load Unpacked"

-2. Select the plugin directory: **/ocmui-devtools/sol-sc-explorer**
+2. Select the plugin directory: **.../ocmui-devtools/sol-sc-explorer**

 * You might want to keep this open in a seperate tab as you can disable and remove the plugin from _chrome://extensions/_.

 ### FireFox Browser

 1. Enter URL: [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox).
 Click on "Load Temporary Add-on..."
-2. Select the manifest file in the plugin directory: **/uhc-portal/dev-tools/sol-sc-explorer**
+2. Select the manifest file in the plugin directory: **.../ocmui-devtools/sol-sc-explorer/manifest.json**

 You should see: